Improving Sequential Query Recommendation with Immediate User Feedback: Experimental Evaluation

-In Figure~\ref{fig:query_plot}, we plot the \textit{per-round} regret as the function of the number of the recommendations ($k$) used by \textbf{EXP3-SS} from the experts.
-It is evident that by increasing the number of arms, it does not significantly improve the performance.
-It should be noted that there can be duplicate entries from the same expert, and often by increasing the number of recommendations does not necessarily increase the size of the candidate set.
-Finally, we study how \textit{fast} the candidate set is increasing as shown in Figure~\ref{fig:cand_rate}.
-After 500 rounds, the average size of the candidate set (over all queries) is 23 (with min and max size values 8 and 43, respectively).
-The candidate set remains almost the same after 100 rounds indicating the scalability of our model.
+Finally, we tested the sensitivity of the number of expert predictions to be included in the candidate set, i.e., how the regret changes as we change the number of predictions used for the query recommendation.
+In Figure~\ref{fig:query_plot}, we plot the \textit{per-round} regret as the function of the number of the predictions ($k$) used by \expte from the experts.
+It is evident that increasing the number of arms (predicted queries) does not significantly improve performance.
+It should be noted that there can be duplicate entries from the same expert, and often increasing the number of predicted queries and recommendations does not necessarily increase the size of the candidate set.